Much of the information available on the Walden website can also be found in the Walden University Catalog and the Walden University Student Handbook.

 Unauthorized distribution of copyrighted material may subject students to civil and criminal liabilities as well as institutional sanctions.
 The Walden University policy for copyright infringement and illegal downloads is available near the bottom of the “Legal and Consumer Information” page of the Walden University website: www.WaldenU.edu/legal.
 Hard copies of the policy are available in the Walden University Student Handbook

 The National Mail Voter Registration Form is the one document that allows you to register to vote from anywhere in the United States.
 Visit https://www.usa.gov/register-to-vote for the form and additional information.

 Walden University must provide each student with written notice advising of the penalties for drug violations under The Higher Education Act (Title IV, Section 484(r)).
 Suspension of eligibility applies only for offenses that occur during a period of enrollment for which the student was receiving Title IV federal financial aid.
 The suspension applies only to federal aid, and all other aid is subject to policies of the university or other fund source.

 Section 484(r) SUSPENSION OF ELIGIBILITY FOR DRUG-RELATED OFFENSES

 (1) IN GENERAL.
-A student who has been convicted of any offense under any federal or state law involving the possession or sale of a controlled substance shall not be eligible to receive any grant, loan, or work assistance under this title during the period beginning on the date of such conviction and ending after the interval specified in the following table:
+A student who has been convicted of any offense under any Federal or State law involving the possession or sale of a controlled substance for conduct that occurred during a period of enrollment for which the student was receiving any grant, loan or work assistance under this title shall not be eligible to receive any grant, loan, or work assistance under this title from the date of that conviction for the period of time specified in the following table: